-If you are a first time home buyer, the process of purchasing a home may feel overwhelming.
-Buying a home may be one of the biggest investments you’ll ever make, and you want to feel certain you are working with an agent with integrity, who is looking out for your best interests.
+For first time home buyers, the process of purchasing a home may feel overwhelming.
+Buying a home is one of the biggest investments you’ll ever make.
+So, you should feel confident you’re working with an agent with integrity who is looking out for your best interests.

-I love working with first time home buyers, and helping them find a home that meets their needs and budget – even if they don’t have a lot of money.
-To help you get started, I’ve put together a helpful package of information outlining what you need to know from government incentives just for first time home buyers to the steps you need to take to qualify for a mortgage.
+As a realtor, one of my greatest joys is helping first time home buyers find homes that meet their needs and budgets – even if they don’t have a lot of money.
+To help you get started, I’ve put together a package of information outlining what you need to know about buying your first home.
+It includes everything from government incentives for first time home buyers to the steps you need to take to qualify for a mortgage.

 Steps to Owning Your First Home

 Every realtor has a unique process, but we all adhere to the same guidelines.
 The following steps are what I suggest my clients do, and what I do for them.

 Step 1: Your Personal Buying Consultation

 At our initial visit, we’ll spend about an hour together discussing the important details of your home search.
 I will answer any questions you have and give you my detailed Home Buyer’s Guide.
 My Home Buyer’s Guide offers more information about what to expect when purchasing your first home, answers to frequently asked questions and a comprehensive closing cost estimation section (so you know exactly what to expect, with no surprise last minute fees or costs).
 When you are ready to get pre-approval for a mortgage, I will be happy to recommend a wonderful mortgage specialist to you.

 A professional buyer’s agent will be your advocate in the purchase of your home.
 If you choose to hire me as your buyer’s agent, I will provide you with an agency agreement for your review.
 This will provide all the facts up front before you sign anything – and the peace of mind of knowing your best interests will be fully represented by a professional when you are ready to negotiate the purchase of your home.

 Step 3: Mortgage – Getting pre-approved for financing